 - When Multi-Packet Rx queue is configured (mprq\en), a Rx packet can be externally attached to a user-provided mbuf with having EXT\ATTACHED\MBUF in ol\flags.
 As the mempool for the external buffer is managed by PMD, all the Rx mbufs must be freed before the device is closed.
 Otherwise, the mempool of the external buffers will be freed by PMD and the application which still holds the external buffers may be corrupted. - If Multi-Packet Rx queue is configured (mprq\en) and Rx CQE compression is enabled (rxq\cqe\comp\en) at the same time, RSS hash result is not fully supported.
 Some Rx packets may not have PKT\RX\RSS\HASH. - IPv6 Multicast messages are not supported on VM, while promiscuous mode and allmulticast mode are both set to off.
-To receive IPv6 Multicast messages on VM, explicitly set the relevant MAC address using rte\eth\dev\mac\addr\add() API. - E-Switch decapsulation Flow: - can be applied to PF port only. - must specify VF port action (packet redirection from PF to VF).

-- optionally may specify tunnel inner source and destination MAC addresses. - E-Switch encapsulation Flow: - can be applied to VF ports only. - must specify PF port action (packet redirection from VF to PF).
+To receive IPv6 Multicast messages on VM, explicitly set the relevant MAC address using rte\eth\dev\mac\addr\add() API. - The amount of descriptors in Tx queue may be limited by data inline settings.
+Inline data require the more descriptor building blocks and overall block amount may exceed the hardware supported limits.
+The application should reduce the requested Tx size or adjust data inline settings with txq\inline\max and txq\inline\mpw devargs keys. - E-Switch decapsulation Flow: - can be applied to PF port only. - must specify VF port action (packet redirection from PF to VF). - optionally may specify tunnel inner source and destination MAC addresses. - E-Switch encapsulation Flow: - can be applied to VF ports only. - must specify PF port action (packet redirection from VF to PF). - ICMP/ICMP6 code/type matching, IP-in-IP and MPLS flow matching are all mutually exclusive features which cannot be supported together (see Firmware configuration). - LRO: - Requires DevX and DV flow to be enabled.